MrSage/jitterbug/README.md

 ## Installing
 TODO

+You will need to add `jitterbug.templatetags.static_jitter` to your template paths or add jitterbug to your `INSTALLED_APPS`.

 This project relies on the [babel](https://www.npmjs.com/package/Babel) and [babili-cli](https://www.npmjs.com/package/babel-cli) packages being installed globally.
 They are used to transpile and minify the files for incoming requests.
 You'll also need to install all of the plugins listed in [plugins.json](jitterbug/static/plugins.json).
 You can use `jitterbug.install_helper.run_npm_install` to install of these.

+## Usage
+Jitterbug provides a static\_jitter template tag that works anywhere that django's `static` template tag works.